 Eritrea Background

 In Eritrea, the impact of tobacco smoking on public health is significant.
-Data from 2020 show that 5.1% of adults were smokers, with a higher prevalence among males at 10.2% and a considerably lower prevalence among females at 0.2%.
-The number of tobacco smokers in 2020 was estimated at 102,150, showing a decrease from 111,875 in 2019.
+As of 2024, there were 113,000 smokers in the country which shows a slight increase from 111,875 in 2019.
+Data from 2020 show that 5.1% of adults were current smokers, with a higher prevalence among males with 10.2% and a considerably lower prevalence among females with 0.2%.

 In terms of mortalities, the latest figures from 2021 indicate that 2.83% of all deaths in the country were attributable to smoking-related causes.
 Also, 4.45% of all male deaths and 0.87% of all female deaths were related to smoking.
 The annual number of smoking-attributable deaths in 2021 was 1,440, with 1,238 among males and 201 among females.
 In comparison, in 2016, there were 962 deaths from smoking, indicating a notable increase over the years.